Brandyn-Ewanek/Android-Self-Driving-Sim/README.md

 4. Connect an Android device (Developer Mode enabled) or use an Emulator.
 5. Run `Run 'app'`.

+NOTE: Test videos not included due to size limits.

 ## 👤 Author
 **Brandyn Ewanek**
 * [LinkedIn](https://www.linkedin.com/in/brandyn-ewanek-9733873b/)